vmehmeri/konductor/README.md

 We are currently focusing on providing the best possible experience for Google ADK users before expanding to other frameworks.

 **Google ADK Enhancements:**
-- [ ] More agent/tool kinds: Support for LoopAgent, and ToolSet
+- [X] More agent/tool kinds: Support for LoopAgent and ParallelAgent
 - [ ] Support for remote, authenticated tools
 - [ ] Support for data kinds: SessionService, MemoryService, etc.
 - [ ] Support for eval kinds: EvalJob, etc.